nodeloophole/nodeloophole.github.io/content.md

 * Check in to see if developers are happy on the project
 * Talk about other stuff with the team--develop rapport

 ---
+##### Keep the team motivated

+## Take-aways

+* Help developers be productive while maintaining balance
+* Make sure that developers know how their work fits into the big picture

+---
 <!-- .slide: data-background="#000" data-background-image="img/dark-bg.jpg" data-background-size="100% 100%"-->